A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Literature review

-\item to explore use of our two-stage approach with three different strategies for first-stage order selection; one of these strategies minimises the requirement to make decisions as to the rack sequence (i.e.~the sequence in which racks are presented to each picker)
+\item to explore use of our two stage approach with three different strategies for first/second-stage order selection; one of these strategies minimises the requirement to make decisions as to the rack sequence (i.e.~the sequence in which racks are presented to each picker)

-\item to present a heuristic procedure to reduce the number of racks that need be considered; this procedure is independent of our two-stage approach and hence could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation
+\item to present a heuristic procedure to reduce the number of racks that need be considered; this procedure is independent of our two stage approach and hence could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation